Guide to Buying a New-Build

 6. Are there any restrictive covenants?

 If your property is part of a larger development, there may be restrictive covenants set out by the property builders to prevent you from changing the appearance of the home.
-These restrictions could include extensions, CCTV, anything that may disrupt the uniform appearance of the property and surrounding buildings.
+These restrictions could include extensions, CCTV, and anything that may disrupt the uniform appearance of the property and surrounding buildings.

 7. What Type of Foundations Were Used?